AstroAir/QtForge/docs/developer-guide/plugin-development.md

 # Plugin Development Guide

-This comprehensive guide covers everything you need to know about developing plugins for QtForge, from basic concepts to advanced patterns and best practices.
+This comprehensive guide covers everything you need to know about developing plugins for QtForge v3.2.0, from basic concepts to advanced patterns and best practices, including the new advanced plugin interfaces and multilingual support.

 ## Overview